Siobhan Chandler Siobhan Chandler

 When You’ve Done “All the Work” and Still Feel Stuck

 Have you done years of personal work and still feel stuck?
-This article explores why plateaus happen in therapy — and why feeling stuck doesn’t mean you’ve failed.
+This article explores why progress can plateau and why feeling stuck doesn’t mean you’ve failed.

 People don’t usually say it this way, but a lot of therapy conversations start from the same place: a kind of quiet discouragement that’s hard to explain without sounding ungrateful or dramatic.
 It isn’t about not trying.
 It’s about having tried for a long time, with sincerity, and not feeling much better for it.